semuconsulting/pyubx2/README.md

 1. `ubxfile.py` illustrates how to implement a binary file reader for UBX messages using the pyubx2.UBXReader iterator function.

-1. `ubxcfgval.py` illustrates how to invoke the Generation 9 configuration interface to set the UART1/2 baud rates via CFG-VALSET, CF-VALDEL and CFG-VALGET messages.
+1. `ubxcfgval.py` illustrates how to invoke the Generation 9 configuration interface via CFG-VALSET, CF-VALDEL and CFG-VALGET messages.

-1. `ubxconfig.py` illustrates how to invoke legacy (pre-Generation 9) configuration messages to set the UBX-NAV* message rates on the receiver's UART and USB ports.
-You can see the results using `ubxstreamer.py`.
+1. `ubxconfig.py` illustrates how to invoke legacy (pre-Generation 9) configuration messages (CFG-MSG).

-1. `gpxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump (e.g. as produced by the [PyGPSClient](http://github.com/semuconsulting/PyGPSClient)'s data logging facility) to a `*.gpx` track file using pyubx2.UBXReader.
+1. `gpxtracker.py` illustrates a simple CLI tool to convert a binary UBX data dump to a `*.gpx` track file.

 1. `ubxdump.py` is a simple command line utility to stream the parsed UBX output of a u-blox &copy; GNSS device on a specified port.

 ## <a name="extensibility">Extensibility</a>

 The UBX protocol is principally defined in the modules `ubxtypes_*.py` as a series of dictionaries.
-Additional message types can be readily added to the appropriate dictionary.
 Message payload definitions must conform to the following rules:

 ```
 1. attribute names must be unique within each message class